OpenSDP/equity-analysis-r/docs/student_assessment_equity_analysis.md

 Further details on the data elements used in this guide and their definitions in the `man` subfolder which contains further details and documentation on the file specifications for TEA assessment data.

-**Ask Yourself**

-- How do different study sub-populations in your organization perform on standardized tests?
-- Which differences do you want to explore further?

 **Analytic Technique:** Review your data using exploratory graphs to verify the data is imported
 correctly: